microsoft/ray-on-aml/README.md

 # Ray on Azure ML

 This package simplifies setup of Ray and Ray's components such as DaskOnRay, SparkOnRay, Ray Machine Learning in Azure ML for your data science projects.
+This allows you to use AML compute as Ray/Dask cluster in both interactive and job modes.

 ## Architecture